 3. Cutting width

-When cutting thick plates at high speed, the molten metal is not ejected from the notch below the vertical laser beam, but ejected at the back of the laser beam.
+When cutting thick plates at high speed, the molten metal is expelled at the back of the laser beam instead of being ejected from the notch below the vertical laser beam.
+This results in a curved pattern at the cutting edge.

-To solve this problem, it is necessary to reduce the feed rate at the end of the cutting, which can greatly eliminate the formation of grain.
+To resolve this issue, it’s necessary to decrease the feed rate towards the end of the cutting process, which can effectively eliminate the formation of this curved pattern.

 6. Heat affected area